 You may either vote "FOR" or "WITHHOLD" authority to vote for each of our nominees for the Board of Directors.
 You may vote "FOR", "AGAINST" or "ABSTAIN" on the ratification of the appointment of the independent auditors.
 If you withhold authority to vote with respect to any nominee, your shares will be counted for purposes of establishing a quorum, but will have no effect on the election of that nominee.
-If you have the same effect as a vote against that proposal.
+If you abstain from voting on the other proposal, your shares will be counted as present for purposes of establishing a quorum, and the abstention will have the same effect as a vote against that proposal.
 If you just sign and submit your proxy card without voting instructions, your shares will be voted "FOR" each director nominee and "FOR" the other proposal.